Vietnam.vn - Nền tảng quảng bá Việt Nam

 However, Associate Professor - Musician Dang Hoanh Loan - who has spent almost his entire life researching, preserving and developing traditional music, has a more open and rational view when he said: "Today's young generation has not turned their backs.
 Because if they really turned their backs, traditional music would have died out."

-Through practical observations and research sources, it can be seen that, at present, traditional music is facing the challenges of the times, especially in the context that our country is introducing many different, vibrant, modern music genres that easily attract young people to enjoy.
+Through practical observations and research sources, it can be seen that, currently, traditional music is facing the challenges of the times, especially in the context that our country is introducing many different, vibrant, modern music genres that easily attract young people to enjoy.
 Therefore, traditional music is "inferior" compared to other art forms, which makes the younger generation not pay much attention, or do not have the conditions to pay much attention to traditional music.

 However, if we observe carefully, the reality is not exactly like that because our traditional music is still like a persistent underground stream flowing in the middle of a vast ocean of new music trends.